 The water deprivation test is the best test to diagnose central diabetes insipidus.
 In a water deprivation test, urine production, blood electrolyte levels, and weight are measured regularly for a period of about 12 hours, during which the person is not allowed to drink.
 A doctor monitors the person's condition throughout the course of the test.
 At the end of the 12 hours—or sooner if the person has a decrease in blood pressure, an increase in heart rate or a loss of more than 5% of body weight—the doctor stops the test and injects vasopressin.
 The diagnosis of central diabetes insipidus is confirmed if, in response to vasopressin, the person's excessive urination stops, the urine becomes more concentrated, the blood pressure rises, and the heart beats more normally.
 The diagnosis of nephrogenic diabetes insipidus is made if, after the injection, the excessive urination continues, the urine remains dilute, and blood pressure and heart rate do not change.

-Desmopressin (a longer acting form of vasopressin) may be taken as a nasal spray twice a day or sometimes as a tablet.
+Desmopressin (a longer acting form of vasopressin) may be taken as a nasal spray twice a day or sometimes as a tablet or as an injection under the skin or into a vein (intravenously).
 The dose is adjusted to maintain the body's water balance and a normal urine output.
 Taking too much vasopressin can lead to fluid retention, swelling, and other problems.
 People with central diabetes insipidus who are undergoing surgery or are unconscious are generally given injections of vasopressin.

 Sometimes central diabetes insipidus can be controlled with drugs that stimulate production of vasopressin, such as chlorpropamide, carbamazepine, clofibrate, and thiazide diuretics.
 These drugs are unlikely to relieve symptoms completely in people whose diabetes insipidus is severe.